Scott3142/python-programming/site/codelabs/getting-started.md

 ## Python virtual environments
 Duration: 00:10:00

+### What you'll learn
+* What virtual environments are
+* How to manage virtual environments and package dependencies

 The following is adapted from [the Python documentation](https://docs.python.org/3/tutorial/venv.html).

 As we've seen, Python applications will often use packages and modules that don’t come as part of the standard library.
 These are usually installed via `pip`.
 Applications will also sometimes need a specific version of a library, because the application may require that a particular bug has been fixed or the application may be written using an obsolete version of the library’s interface.